Provably Powerful Graph Neural Networks for Directed Multigraphs: Datasets

 \section{Datasets}

-\textbf{Synthetic Pattern Detection Tasks.} The AML subgraph patterns seen in Figure~\ref{fig:aml_patterns} are used to create a controllable testbed of synthetic pattern detection tasks.
-The key design principle is to ensure that the desired subgraph patterns appear randomly, rather than being inserted post hoc into a network.
+\textbf{Synthetic Pattern Detection Tasks.} The AML subgraph patterns seen in \cref{fig:aml_patterns} are used to create a controllable testbed of synthetic pattern detection tasks.
+The key design principle is to ensure that the desired subgraph patterns appear randomly, rather than being inserted post hoc into a graph.
 The problem with inserting patterns is that it skews the random distribution, and simple indicators (such as the degrees of nodes) can be enough to solve the task approximately.
-Consider the extreme case of generating a random $3$-regular graph and inserting a pattern.
+For example, consider the extreme case of generating a random $k$-regular graph and then inserting a pattern.
+Nodes belonging to the pattern could be identified by checking whether their degree exceeds $k$.
 Additionally, if only inserted patterns are labeled, then randomly occurring patterns will be overlooked.

 To ensure that the desired subgraph patterns appear randomly, we introduce the \emph{random circulant graph} generator.
-Details of the generator and pseudocode can be found in Appendix \ref{app:synth_graph_generator}.
-The pattern detection tasks include degree-in/out (number of incoming edges), fan-in/out (number of unique incoming neighbors), scatter-gather and directed biclique patterns, and directed cycles of length up to six.
-Detailed descriptions can be found in Appendix \ref{app:synth_tasks}.
+Details of the generator and pseudocode can be found \iftoggle{arxiv}{ in \cref{app:synth_graph_generator}. }{ in the appendix. } The pattern detection tasks include degree-in/out (number of in/out edges), fan-in/out (number of unique in/out neighbors), scatter-gather, directed biclique, and directed cycles of length up to six.
+Detailed descriptions can be found \iftoggle{arxiv}{ in \cref{app:synth_tasks}. }{ in the appendix. }

-\textbf{Anti-Money Laundering (AML).} Given the strict privacy regulations around banking data, real-world financial crime data is not publicly available.
-Instead, we use simulated money laundering data from IBM, recently released on Kaggle \citep{AML_Kaggle}.
+\textbf{Anti-Money Laundering (AML).} Given the strict privacy regulations around financial data, real-world datasets are not readily available.
+Instead, we use simulated money laundering data \citep{altman2023realistic}.
 The simulator behind these datasets generates a financial transaction network by modeling agents (banks, companies, and individuals) in a virtual world.
-The generator uses well-established money laundering patterns to add realistic money laundering transactions.

-We use two small and two medium-sized datasets, one of each size with a higher illicit ratio (HI) and a lower illicit ratio (LI).
-The dataset sizes and illicit ratios can be seen in Table~\ref{table:aml_eth_data} in the appendix.
-We use a 60-20-20 temporal train-validation-test split, i.e., we split the transaction indices after ordering them by their timestamps.
-Details can be found in Appendix \ref{app:aml_eth_data}.
+The generator uses well-established laundering patterns to add realistic money laundering (illicit) transactions.
+We use two small and two medium-sized datasets, one of each with a higher illicit ratio (HI) and with a lower illicit ratio (LI).
+The dataset sizes and illicit ratios are provided \iftoggle{arxiv}{ in \cref{table:aml_eth_data} in the appendix. }{ in the appendix. } We use a 60-20-20 temporal train-validation-test split, i.e., we split the transactions after ordering them by their timestamps.
+Details can be found \iftoggle{arxiv}{ in \cref{app:aml_eth_data}. }{ in the appendix. }